kdelwat/NgujariRevised/Grammar.md

 #### Amplification

 An adjective can be amplified in magnitude through reduplication.
+This is a morphological operation.
 The final syllable is duplicated, excluding its coda in the first instance.
 If the final vowel is long following the derivation, it becomes shortened.

 ```gloss